senselogic/GAME_DEVELOPMENT_TEST/README.md

 *   Can shoot several laser rays per second.
 *   Walks or runs when the Move axis is used.
 *   Rotates to point his gun toward the hero camera target.
-*   Shoots laser rays with its gun toward the hero camera target when the Shoot button is used.
+*   Has a laser gun.

 ### The **hero camera** :